-The Institute for Diaconate Formation (IDF) is the formation program that prepares men for ordination as permanent deacons (single or married) for the Archdiocese of Saint Paul and Minneapolis.
+The Institute for Diaconate Formation (IDF) prepares men for ordination as permanent deacons (single or married) for the Archdiocese of Saint Paul and Minneapolis.

 The five-year program is structured according to the norms of the National Directory for the Formation, Ministry, and Life of Permanent Deacons in the United States (US Bishops, 2004), the Basic Norms for the Formation of Permanent Deacons, and the Directory for the Ministry and Life of Permanent Deacons (Congregation for Catholic Education and Congregation for the Clergy, 1998).
 Additionally, formation is ordered around four dimensions of formation - human, intellectual, spiritual, and pastoral - in the context of the ongoing discernment of the vocation to diaconal ministry and the call to Holy Orders.